 My recommendation is a few million VND, including big and small money.
 Too many small notes make your wallet thick.
 I usually keep 2 or 3 notes of 200,000 VND and 100,000 VND, 4 notes of 50,000 VND, 5 notes of 20,000 VND and 10,000 VND.

 Where are the best places to exchange currency in Ho Chi Minh City?

-The exchange rates at Tan Son Nhat airport is always higher than that at bank branches.
-The exchange rates at gold shops and money changers are better than that at bank branches.
+The exchange rates at Tan Son Nhat airport is always higher than those at bank branches.
+The exchange rates at gold shops and money changers are better than those at bank branches.
 Below is the list of best places to exchange currency in Ho Chi Minh City.
 They usually offer the highest rates.

 - Ha Tam Jewelry, 2 Nguyen An Ninh, Ben Thanh, District 1, Ho Chi Minh City; Phone: +84 28 3823 7243; Opening hours: 7:00 – 22:00.